-The procedures for calculating the wind loads and determining the fixing specification for tiles and slates in accordance with BS EN 1991-1-4: 2005+A1 and BS 5534 are complex to undertake.
-Designers are advised to obtain a full roofing fixing specification either from the slate or tile manufacturer or by reference to the Zonal Fixing Method tables, which provide a conservative interpretation of the fixing requirements in BS 5534.
+The procedures for calculating the wind loads and determining the fixing specification for tiles and slates in accordance with BS EN 1991-1-4 and BS 5534 are complex to undertake.
+Designers are advised to obtain a full roofing fixing specification from the slate or tile manufacturer.